Can AI Relate: Testing Large Language Model Response for Mental Health Support: Ethics Statement Limitations

 We emphasize that the goal of this work is not to advocate for broader adoption of large language model based technologies in mental health settings.
 Instead, we encourage more careful consideration and evaluation of how LLM performance in this deployment setting may impact a diverse group of users.
 We specifically introduce an evaluation framework for measuring ethical risks across user subgroups, as well as potential benefits.
 As shown by this work and concurrent work \cite{chiu2024computational}, LLMs still offer a quality of care that misses important aspects of psychotherapy like partnership and connection through shared experience.
 While LLMs are already being integrated into therapy applications like Youper,\footnote{\url{https://www.youper.ai/tech}} we urge developers to consider the points raised by this paper around risk of bias and potentially privacy-invading demographic inference \cite{Gichoya2022AIRO} in production.
 We also urge lawmakers to implement suitable regulation, as has already been proposed by the US Food and Drug Administration for general medical use of AI \cite{Shick2024TransparencyOA}, to ensure patient safety and privacy.

 As for limitations, there is disagreement in psychotherapy-related literature around suitable criteria for assessing quality of care \cite{doi:10.1177/001100007900800303,Barlow1999TheDO,Shafran2009MindTG}.
-We use widely adopted methodologies for standardizing evaluation of quality of care \cite{Scheeffer1971TowardEC,Resnicow2012MotivationalIM,Moyers2016TheMI,Sharma2020ACA}, however it is possible that our framework overlooks certain important aspects due to systemic inequality \cite{Roberts2020RacialII}.
+We use widely adopted methodologies for standardizing evaluation of quality of care \cite{Scheeffer1971TowardEC,Resnicow2012MotivationalIM,Moyers2016TheMI,Sharma2020ACA}, however these are imperfect proxies that allow for scalability.
+A more ideal but less scalable evaluation would measure the effect on patients' psychotherapeutic outcomes.
+We encourage future work analyzing bias in LLM-based psychotherapy with longitudinal human subjects studies.
+Additionally, it is possible that our framework overlooks certain important aspects due to systemic inequality \cite{Roberts2020RacialII}.
 It should be noted that there are many individual differences that impact efficacy of a particular therapy approach.
 Our evaluation is also narrowly scoped in terms of the type of bias we consider (e.g. we do not consider religious affiliation), which may impact both the mental health response and how a patient responds to a particular therapy approach.
+Lastly, we acknowledge the study size as a limitation in terms of both data samples and number of clinical evaluators.
+Future work can consider scaling our evaluation to strengthen statistical power and account for individual differences among clinician ratings.